Graviola, or Annona Muricata (Soursop)

-Research has indicated, albeit in vitro, that several of the active ingredients (Annonaceous acetogenins) kill malignant cells of 12 different types of cancer including breast, ovarian, colon, prostate, liver, lung, pancreatic and lymphoma.
+Until recently, in vitro research indicated that several of the active ingredients (Annonaceous acetogenins) kill malignant cells of 12 different types of cancer including breast, ovarian, colon, prostate, liver, lung, pancreatic and lymphoma.

 Originally listed by the National Cancer Institute in the USA in 1976, it was not until 1995 that work gained any momentum.

-The NCI now supports the Purdue research.
-Recently this has confirmed that extracts from Graviola leaves killed cancer cells among six human-cell lines and were especially effective against prostate and pancreatic cancers.
+By 2008 the NCI supported the Purdue research, which confirmed that extracts from Graviola leaves killed cancer cells among six human-cell lines and were especially effective against prostate and pancreatic cancers.
 Another study showed their effect against lung cancer.

 All in all, Purdue researchers have found dramatic activity against worms, some viruses, fungi and many cancer cell lines.

 Nutrition and Cancer, June 2011, covered research from scientists at Virginia Tech showing that phytochemicals in Graviola could reduce the growth of breast cancer.
 And in mice given Graviola fruit extract for five weeks there was a ´significant reduction in protein expression in breast cancer tumors´.
 Overall, graviola extract reduced tumour growth by 32 per cent.